kursatkumsuz/movie/README.md

 *  `OkHttp` for caching data.
 *  `Retrofit` A modern and type-safe HTTP client for communicating with RESTful web services.
 *  `DataStore` A modern data storage solution for storing and retrieving data, part of the Jetpack libraries.
-*  `DataStore` A modern data storage solution for storing and retrieving data, part of the Jetpack libraries.
 *  `TMDB API`  Popular and user editable database for movies and TV shows.

 ## 📸 Video